Saint Luke the Evangelist — Painter

 A Gentile physician who joined Paul

-Luke was born in Antioch to a pagan family and worked as a physician — a Gentile Greek from Syria who never personally met Jesus.
-After hearing Saint Paul speak about Christ, Luke embraced the faith and never left Paul's side again, following him even to his martyrdom in Rome around 67 AD.
-The Epistle to the Colossians calls him "the beloved physician," a title that has stayed attached to his name ever since.
+Luke was born in Antioch, one of the great cities of the eastern Roman Empire, to a pagan family, and worked as a physician — a Gentile Greek from Syria who never personally met Jesus during his earthly ministry.
+That fact alone makes Luke unusual among the Gospel writers: unlike Matthew and John, traditionally counted among the Twelve Apostles, Luke had to gather his account secondhand, relying on the testimony of eyewitnesses, a method he describes openly in his Gospel's opening lines, where he says he investigated everything carefully from the beginning in order to write "an orderly account."
+After hearing Saint Paul speak about Christ, Luke embraced the faith and never left Paul's side again, becoming one of his closest traveling companions on his missionary journeys across Asia Minor and Greece, and following him even to his martyrdom in Rome around 67 AD.
+The Epistle to the Colossians calls him "the beloved physician," a title that has stayed attached to his name ever since, and reflects how deeply Paul valued his companionship, especially in his final imprisonment.

 A portrait of an evangelist seated with a book and a painter's palette, an ox symbol visible nearby.